aayushontherocks/Algo_Trading/README.md

 ## Contents

-The repository is organized into the following sections:

 1. **Day Trading**: Explore strategies and techniques for day trading in various financial markets.

 2. **Financial Data Analysis**: Learn how to analyze and manipulate financial data using Python and Pandas.